 “Thank you!
 I love this experience; quite stimulating.”

-My dear companion appears immersed in beholding the beauty our hands were imprinting onto the wall, now in the grace with which our hands were moving, and far in the virtue of our absorption into our tasks.
-I kept looking at him from time to time and conceiving the beauty sparkling in his eyes.
-He then took to documenting our experience by taking photos and then videos of the two of us and the apparition of the blue lady taking form on the wall.
+My dear companion appears immersed in beholding the beauty our hands were imprinting onto the wall.
+Now in the grace of our movements, and far in the virtue of our absorption.
+I keep looking at him from time to time and conceiving the beauty sparkling in his eyes.
+He then begins documenting our experience by taking photos and then videos of the two of us and the apparition of the blue lady taking form on the wall.

-I finished filling the flowers, and the lovely artist finished sketching and painting the lady’s collarbone and a portion of her neck.
-However, the figure ascends the wall a bit shy of the ceiling.
-We needed a longer reach.
-The manager, who was shadowing us throughout the entire process, decided to aid our work by a provision of a ladder.
-I was unsure about using it.
+I finish filling the flowers, and the lovely artist finishes sketching and painting the lady’s collarbone and a portion of her neck.
+However, the figure ascends the wall a bit shy of the ceiling; we need a more extended reach.
+The manager, who is shadowing us throughout the entire process, decides to aid our work by providing a ladder.
+I am unsure about using it.
 I am afraid of heights.

-At that point, the onlookers in the bar were quite involved with our process.
-Even though we were a distraction and at times entirely blocking their view of the TV, they cheered us on and also offered us encouragement and suggestions.
-They were now directing me on how best to climb and use to ladder.
-I got up the ladder, quite unsteady.
-I attempted a few strokes, and my legs were as if jelly, my stomach a stone and my head a feather.
-I couldn’t stand it, and so I climbed down urgently.
+At this point, the onlookers in the bar are pretty involved with our process.
+Even though we are a distraction and at times entirely block their view of the TV, they cheer us on and offer us encouragement and suggestions.
+They are now directing me on how best to climb and use to ladder.
+I get up the ladder, quite unsteady.
+I attempt a few strokes, and my legs are jelly, my stomach a stone, and my head a feather.
+I can not stand it, and so I climb down urgently.

-I turned to my companion, saying, “We need your help, up there.
+I turn to my companion, saying, “We need your help, up there.
 Are you up to painting a bit?”

 “Sure, if you need me to.”

-He climbed the ladder assuredly, lengthened his gait and began outlining the head with black.
+He climbs the ladder assuredly, lengthens his gait and begins outlining the head with black.

 “Am I doing fine?”
-He inquired of me.
+He inquires of me.

 “Make lighter brush strokes.
 You are doing well.”

-He continued until he finished and then began filling in with the blue.
-I decided to take over from him, but what to do with the ladder?
-We debated using something substantial to stand on to paint, and the guy who brought the ladder got an empty crate that was in the compound, a makeshift table in the Ethiopian coffee tent.
-I steadied it over the seat and used it for a while to paint the high wall area.
-However, after some time, it became obsolete.
+He continues until he finishes and then begins filling in with the blue.
+I decide to take over from him, but what to do with the ladder?
+We debate using something substantial to stand on to paint, and the guy who brought the ladder got an empty crate in the compound, a makeshift table in the Ethiopian coffee tent.
+I steady it over the seat and use it for a while as I paint the high wall area.
+However, after some time, it becomes obsolete.

 “Use the ladder!
 I will hold it steady for you.”

-I had no other option, and so I begrudgingly agreed.
-I climbed the ladder again and found a comfortable posture from which I filled the topmost of the painting.
+I have no other option, and so I begrudgingly agree.
+I climb the ladder again and find a comfortable posture from which I fill the topmost of the painting.
 Mission accomplished, assistance complete.
 Now is where the magic begins!
-The artist started to add shades to contour, imparting character, depth, dimension, and beauty onto the image.
-Unlike me, she managed the ladder very well, climbing much higher since she is shorter in height.
-Contouring completed.
-We had before us the work of mastery — an unveiling.
+The artist adds shades to contour, imparting character, depth, dimension, and beauty onto the image.
+Unlike me, she manages the ladder very well, climbing much higher since she is shorter in height—contouring complete.
+We have before us the work of mastery — an unveiling.

-Minute by minute the image was sharpened and focused, and light and shadow appear, here and then there.
-We hunger, and so we decided to supplement our drinks of choice with a plate of nyamashomafrom De Havana.
+Minute by minute, the image is sharpened and focused, and light and shadow appear, here and then there.
+We hunger, so we decide to supplement our drinks of choice with a plate of nyamachomafrom De Havana.

 “How does it look?”
 The artist asks me.
 “Why don’t you go to the bar and look at it from there?”

-The face looked different from varying vantage points, but from the bar, the image is a beautiful rendition of the original.
-The style of the artist and our touch as participants shone through.
-The picture was almost complete, and so we began considering the color of the background.
-We agreed on light blue pain.
+The face looks different from varying vantage points, but the image is a beautiful rendition of the original from the bar.
+The style of the artist and our touch as participants shines through.
+The picture is almost complete, so we begin considering the color of the background.
+We agree on light blue paint.
 Generally, we thought it would make the image pop out more.

-A young man, a friend of the artist, sturdy and dedicated, completed painting the background after a few friends started their hands on it but got seduced by the lure of drunken and entertaining fellowship.
-It was almost 10 pm, and a group of friends assembled, and the rest were trickling in one after the other.
+A young man, a friend of the artist, sturdy and dedicated, completes painting the background after a few friends started their hands on it but got seduced by the lure of drunken and entertaining fellowship.
+It is almost 10 pm, and a group of friends assembles, and the rest are trickling in one after the other.

-We started eating our nyamashoma, all the while admiring our masterpiece.
-We had been working for hours, drained considering that we spent most of the morning and early afternoon at the Hagana Festival.
-Some friends urged us to join them for a party in another location, but we decided to retire to our homes and reassemble the next day to put the finishing touches.
+We start eating our nyamachoma, all the while admiring our masterpiece.
+We have been working for hours, drained considering that we spent most of the morning and early afternoon at the Hagana Festival.
+Some friends urge us to join them for a party in another location, but we decide to retire to our homes and reassemble the next day to put the finishing touches.

-“You should have placed the flowers a little lower,” a mischievous admirer said.
+“You should have placed the flowers a little lower,” a mischievous admirer says.

-We all laughed as we greeted in departure; everyone’s eyes were sparkling with pride and admiration of the lovely blue lady with a riotous bosom we collectively imparted onto the wall.
+We all laugh as we greet in departure; everyone’s eyes were sparkling with pride and admiration of the lovely blue lady with a riotous bosom we collectively imparted onto the wall.

 “Kerkede” is an Arabic word meaning.
 “Habiscus flower,” consumed as a juice or a hot drink.